dreamswag/ci5/README.md

 Even if Docker explodes, Suricata shits itself, and/or you fat-finger a container update:
 * the packets keep flowing with perfect CAKE shaping.
-* Zoom call / CS2 Premier match don't care that the IDS just segfaulted.
+* Zoom call / ranked matchmaking don't care that the IDS just segfaulted.

 Meanwhile - "Docker-on-Router" setup usually means:
 * the entire network loses connectivity as soon as Docker sneezes.